antoniowd/antoniowd/README.md

 -->

-Fullstack web developer for some time.
-I really like to read, learn and build new things.
+Full stack web developer for some time.
+I like to read, learn and build new things.

 I have a good base of HTML, CSS and Javascript and an excellent domain in the technology stack of NodeJS, ReactJS, Typescript, MySQL and MongoDB.
 I work as a freelancer and I've developed billing, inventory and business management systems.